 London vacation part 1

 I’m becoming strapped for time with school starting again so I’ll let the photos do most of the talking.
-In brief, London superficially feels quite a bit like a hybrid of two cities: Washington, D.C. with its similar architecture and monuments; and Hong Kong with its hectic pace of life and streets crowded with double decker buses.
+In brief, London superficially feels like a hybrid of two cities: Washington D.C. with its similar architecture and monuments; and Hong Kong with its hectic pace of life and streets crowded with double decker buses.
 In terms of tourist attractions, London had a few key destinations but paled in comparison to Paris.
 We spent 3.5 leisurely days in London and generally saw everything we wanted in the city.
 Our 5 day stay in Paris was quite rushed and we could have used a couple more days.

 On to the photos!
 My favorite out of this set below as a teaser: the London Eye, a giant ferris wheel besides the River Thames.